7 Causes of Pride: How to be More Humble!

 These six steps will help you overcome pride and become humble.

 - Stop trying to prove others wrong.
-If they think you’re horrible and they’re committed to misunderstanding and judging you… let them.
-Keep working and going, because God will exalt the humble in the right time and he will correct the ones that shame and criticized you.
+If they think you’re horrible and are committed to misunderstanding and judging you, let them.
+Keep working and moving forward because God will exalt the humble in due time and correct those who shame and criticize you.

-- Don’t try to do everything yourself.
-Ask for advice, help, and let the wisdom of others guide you.
-You can skip a lot of pain if you listen to the wisdom of people that have already messed up.
+- Don’t try to do everything by yourself.
+Seek advice, help, and let the wisdom of others guide you.
+You can avoid a lot of pain by listening to people who have already learned from their mistakes.

-- Don’t try to be better than other people.
-Accept that everyone is going through something hard.
-Everyone has gifts and weaknesses.
-Use your strengths to compliment their weakness.
+- Don’t try to be better than others.
+Accept that everyone is going through their own struggles, and everyone has strengths and weaknesses.
+Use your strengths to complement others’ weaknesses.

 - Learn to love yourself.
-Heal from your insecurities and learn your purpose in Christ.
-You wouldn’t need to pretend you’re perfect if you were comfortable in your own skin.
+Heal from your insecurities and discover your purpose in Christ.
+If you were comfortable in your own skin, you wouldn’t need to pretend to be perfect.

 - Stop being so hard on yourself.
-If you mess up get back up again and start fresh tomorrow.
+If you make a mistake, get back up and start fresh the next day.

 Related Article: 4 Examples Of Pride In The Bible